GJRC-bots/house-ledger/README.md

 ### Season System

-The bot includes a season system for running competitive puzzle games or challenges.
-Each season contains multiple stages, and users can submit answers to each stage.
+The bot includes a season system for running competitive word-guessing games between houses.
+Each season contains multiple stages, and users compete to solve them first.

+**Key Features:**
 - **Seasons**: Long-term competitions with multiple stages
-- **Stages**: Individual challenges within a season that users can submit answers to
+- **Stages**: Individual word-guessing challenges within a season
+- **Custom Points**: Each stage can have different point values (default: 10)
-- **Submissions**: Users can submit one answer per stage; admins set the correct solution
+- **Submissions**: Users can submit multiple attempts until someone gets it right
-- **Progression**: Admins can advance seasons and stages as needed
+- **First Correct Wins**: Once a stage is solved, submissions close automatically
+- **No Wrong Answer Logging**: Only correct answers are logged to maintain privacy
+- **Weighted Scoring**: Points are weighted by house size if enabled
+- **Auto-Updates**: Display board updates automatically when stages are solved

+**Typical Workflow:**
+1. Admin sets a word: `/set_solution phoenix 25` (25 points for this stage)
+2. Users guess: `/submit eagle` (wrong - can try again)
+3. User guesses: `/submit phoenix` (correct - wins 25 points, stage closes)
+4. Admin advances: `/advance_stage`
+5. Admin sets new word: `/set_solution dragon 10` (10 points for this stage)
+6. Repeat...

 Season data is stored in `houseledger_season.json`.
 Use `/season` and `/stage` to view current progress, `/submit` to participate, and admin commands to manage the competition.